MosquitoAGI/mosquito-brain/docs/LOG.md

 - 2024-11-01 — the mock backend is eight leaky groups and one confused developer. it demonstrates the wiring, nothing else.
 - 2024-11-11 — spent the morning chasing a flaky usb cable. it was the cable. it is always the cable.
 - 2024-11-25 — first end-to-end run: frame to drives in a few milliseconds per tick on this laptop. dry-run kept an actual robot from moving by accident today.
+- 2024-11-25 — wrote the malformed-packet cases first this time. better day than last week.